gnosis/dx-examples-liquidity-bots/docs/bots.md

 # CheckBalanceBot
 The liquidity bots are very useful, but in order to operate, they need to have enough tokens to perform the bids and asks, and also some Ether so they can pay the gas costs for the transactions.

-This bot will check periodically the balances for the bots and will show a warning message when we are below the defined theshold.
+This bot will check periodically the balances for the bots and will show a warning message when we are below the defined threshold.

 > In the future, we will provide a way to send the notification using Slack or
 > mail.

 # Balance thresholds